DIPlib/diplib/changelogs/diplib_next.md

 - `dip::RDFT` is similar to `dip::DFT`, and computes real-to-complex forward DFTs and complex-to-real inverse DFTs.
   It uses either *FFTW* or *PocketFFT*, depending on compile-time configuration.

+- `dip::AlignedBuffer` is a utility class used to allocate buffers that are aligned to 32-byte boundaries.

 ### Changed functionality

 - `dip::testing::Timer::CpuResolution()` and `WallResolution()` are static members.